msse-2021-bootcamp/lessons/_episodes/01-13-homework4.md

 >> 1. `calculate_total_energy`
 >> 1. `calculate_pair_energy`
 >>
 >> You will also need to modify some other functions like `calculate_LJ` slightly so we can use numpy arrays.
-Out of the two listed functions, `calculate_pair_energy` will result in the greatest performance increase.
-This is because we call it twice per simulation step.
-The other function `calculate_total_energy` is only called once at the beginning of the simulation.
 > {: .solution}
 {: .challenge}